AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

   * Reactions that have more than 2 non-light-isotope-group.

   * The nuclei that participate in the reaction is either in LIG or in another group.
 This means that the non-LIG nuclei have already merged.

-  And the iteration stops once there are no reactions that can satisfy the above criteria.
-  At the end of the iterations, we define that the current state have reached NSE when there is only a single group left, or there are two groups left where 1 of them is the light-isotope-group.
+  At the end of the grouping process, we define that the current state have reached NSE when there is only a single group left, or there are two groups left where one of them is the light-isotope-group.

   When there is no neutron in the network, it can be difficult for isotopes to form a single group due to the missing neutron rates.
   Therefore, there is an alternative criteria of defining a "single group" when neutron is not present in the network: for isotopes, :math:`Z >= 14`, isotopes with odd and even :math:`N` form two distinct groups.

 Additional Options
 ------------------

 Here we have some runtime options to allow a more cruel estimation to the self-consistent nse check:

-* ``nse.nse_dx_independent = 1`` in the input file allows the nse check to ignore the dependency on the cell size, ``dx``, which calculates the sound crossing time, ``t_s``.
+* ``nse.nse_dx_independent = 1`` in the input file allows the nse check
+  to ignore the dependency on the cell size, ``dx``, which calculates the sound crossing time, ``t_s``.
 Naturally, we require the timescale of the rates to be smaller than ``t_s`` to ensure the states have time to achieve equilibrium.
 However, sometimes this check can be difficult to achieve, so we leave this as an option for the user to explore.

-* ``nse.nse_molar_independent = 1`` in the input file allows the user to use the nse mass fractions for nse check after the first check (the one that ensures we're close enough to the nse mass fractions to get reasonable results) is passed.
+* ``nse.nse_molar_independent = 1`` in the input file allows the
+  user to use the nse mass fractions for nse check after the first check (the one that ensures we're close enough to the nse mass fractions to get reasonable results) is passed.
 This allows the subsequent checks to only rely on the thermodynamic conditions instead of mass fractions.

-* ``nse.nse_skip_molar = 1`` in the input file allows the user to skip the molar fraction check after the integration has failed.
+* ``nse.nse_skip_molar = 1`` in the input file allows the user to skip
+  the molar fraction check after the integration has failed.
   This option is used to completely forgo the requirement on molar fractions and allow the check to only dependent on the thermodynamic conditions.
 By only applying this after option after the integration failure, we hope the integrator has evolved the system to the NSE state the best it can.
 By turning on this option, we hope to give relief to the integrator if the system is in NSE thermodynamically,  which is likely the case.

 * ``nse.T_nse_net`` in the input file allows the user to define a simple temperature threshold to determine the NSE state instead of using the complicated procedure that looks for a balance between the forward and the reverse rates.
 Once this quantity is set to a positive value, then ``in_nse`` returns ``true`` if the current temperature is higher than ``T_nse_net``, and ``false`` if the current temperature is lower than ``T_nse_net``.
   Note that we still perform a simple molar fraction check to ensure that the current state is close enough to the NSE state.

 * ``nse.ase_tol`` is the tolerance that determines the equilibrium condition for forward and reverse rates.
 This is set to 0.1 by default.

 * ``nse.nse_abs_tol`` is the absolute tolerance of checking the difference between current molar fraction and the NSE molar fraction.
   This is set to 0.005 by default.

 * ``nse.nse_rel_tol`` is the relative tolerance of checking the difference between current molar fraction and the NSE molar fraction.
   This is set to 0.2 by default.

 .. rubric:: Footnotes